neinsys/datamaker/README.md

 # datamaker
-random data make library for problem solving
+random data making library for problem solving

+it is prototype